Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 Delay and Resume
 ----------------

-Call the :py:meth:`.ProtocolContext.delay` method to insert a timed delay (e.g. for an incubation period) into your protocol.
+Call the :py:meth:`.ProtocolContext.delay` method to insert a timed delay into your protocol.
 This method accepts time increments in seconds, minutes, or combinations of both.
-Your protocol resumes automatically after the pause expires.
+Your protocol resumes automatically after the specified time expires.

 This example delays a protocol for 10 seconds::